Michael ScheinholtzUNIVERSAL FUND MEMBER

 Michael's Story

 Michael joined Watsi on April 19th, 2013.
-Three years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Michael's most recent donation traveled 1,900 miles to support Myrcayela, a beautiful 9 year old girl from Haiti, to fund heart surgery.
+Four years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Michael's most recent donation traveled 1,900 miles to support Enzo, a baby from Haiti, to fund hydrocephalus surgery.

 Impact